Acer SB220Q bi 21.5" FHD IPS Monitor vs ASUS ProArt Display PA278QV 27" WQHD Monitor

 Which one is better?

 The ASUS ProArt Display PA278QV 27" WQHD Monitor is the better buy for most people - its 2560 x 1440 resolution crushes the Acer SB220Q bi 21.5" FHD IPS Monitor.
-That said, grab the Acer if you're looking to save money with a solid 21.5" display - it's a more compact option for basic tasks.
+That said, grab the Acer if you're looking for a lightweight, budget-friendly option at 21.5 inches - it's perfect for basic tasks.

 Who should buy each?

-Choose the ASUS ProArt Display PA278QV 27" WQHD Monitor if: you require excellent color accuracy for photography, you need a larger screen for multitasking, or you work in a bright environment.
-(27" display, 272.32 oz weight)
+Choose the ASUS ProArt Display PA278QV 27" WQHD Monitor if: you work in photography or design and need superior color accuracy, require a larger screen for multitasking, or want a display that supports legacy ports like DVI-D. (27" display, 272.32 oz weight)

 Conclusion